 2016 Comprehensive Plan

 The County's current Comprehensive Plan was adopted by the Board of Supervisors Opens in New Window in 2016 following an extensive planning process.
 This document includes chapters on Economic Development, Transportation, Natural Resources, and Housing, among others.
 Most chapters describe the current status of the County and list Goals, Objectives, and Implementation Strategies.
+In 2022, Appendix J to the Comprehensive Plan was adopted by the Board of Supervisors in order to establish evaluation criteria for “public service corporations” and “public utilities”.
+These criteria were developed for the Planning Commission to use during reviews under Section 15.2-2232 of the Code of Virginia and fall under three categories: criteria for zoning district and/or future land use types, general criteria for all uses, and criteria for specific uses.
 The Comprehensive Plan can be downloaded from the link below or viewed within this page (this is a large file and may take long to download).

 Download the 2016 Gloucester County Comprehensive Plan and Appendix J (Public Service Corporations & Public Utilities Criteria).